 Most businesses will need to apply to the Internal Revenue Service for a federal

 through the IRS.
 For more information:

-6. Check into what licenses, permits or certifications you need
+6. Check what licenses, permits or certifications you need

 Many occupations and business activities require licenses, permits or certifications from state agencies or boards.

 The state of Oregon offers a searchable License Directory with over 1,100 licenses, permits and certifications.

 The Business Information Center also provides information on state license requirements.

 Construction and landscape contractors need to register with the Construction Contractors Board or Landscape Contractors Board.

 Cities and counties may also require businesses to have a license or permit.
 Check with your city and county government to determine the license, permit or zoning requirements for your area.